rysavy-ondrej/ethanol/Deploy/Docker/Readme.md

 ## Enrichment Data

 Enrichment data provides tags that can be associated with hosts or flows.
-The `enrichment_data` table unifies the representation of various data, providing specific information in the `details' column.
+The `enrichment_data` table unifies the representation of various data, providing specific information in the `details` column.

 The examples of different data are shown in the following table: